carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

 {: .bash}

-By a close look at the first output lines, it is noticeable that we need a specific output from Kraken, those are the `kraken.report`.
+By a close look at the first output lines, it is noticeable that we need a specific output from Kraken: `kraken.report`s.
 If you explore the different files inside the folder where we are located, you will see that the reports for each sample are inside.

+With the next command, we are going to create a table in Biom format called `cuatroc.biom`:

 ~~~
 $ kraken-biom JC1A.report JP4D.report --fmt json -o cuatroc.biom
 ~~~
 {: .bash}

-If we inspect our folder, we will see that the object "cuatroc.biom" is now part of our folder, this is a biom object which contains both, the abundances of each OTU and the identificator of each OTU.
-With this object we will procced to create the phyloseq object.
+If we inspect our folder, we will see that the object "cuatroc.biom" is now part of our files, this is a biom object which contains both, the abundances of each OTU and the identificator of each OTU.
+With this file we will procced to create the phyloseq object by the `import_biom` command:

 ~~~
 $ merged_metagenomes <- import_biom("cuatroc.biom")